Linear virtual sites with fixed distance

 #9 Updated by Berk Hess over 1 year ago

 Looking at the manual I realized that you can already achieve what you want by using 3fd with j=k (and arbitrary a, e.g. a=0).

 Implementing 2fd is then as simple as cut-and-pasting the 3fd code and removing k and a.

 This also means that for consistency we should not have a minus sign for the "out" location.

-#11 Updated by Justin Lemkul 11 months ago
+#11 Updated by Justin Lemkul about 1 year ago

 To follow up on this issue, I have tried to do what Berk suggested with 3fd construction, and it indeed works just fine.
 The only issue is that grompp throws a warning about a duplicate atom number in the virtual site construction.
 That's fair, but should we add an exception, e.g. in the case of a=0, to allow for such odd behavior?
 I can get around this with